 Later, when James had died, his widow Nancy had a heck of a time trying to collect the pension that was owed her.
 Bureaucracy, thy name is Foot-Dragger.

 Capt.
 John Mountjoy's Co. of Foot, 10th Virginia, Continental Line.

 James Hammontree's great uncle John enlisted in the 10th Virginia at an unknown date and may have seen action with the regiment at Brandywine and Germantown before entering winter quarters at Valley Forge.
 In January 1778, he was reported "sick in camp" and he died there on 24 Feb 1778.

 Capt.
 Wm.
 Cunningham's Co. of Foot, 1st Virginia, Continental Line.

 The 1st Virginia has a long ancestry, and exists today as the 276th Eng.
-Battalion of the Virginian National Guard.
+Battalion of the Virginia National Guard.
 John Hammontree's younger brother Harris Hammontree enlisted in the 1st Virginia on Feb.
 12, 1778, after the regiment had gone into encampment at Valley Forge.
 In April and June he was reported as "sick," but unlike his older brother, he survived.
-He may have participated in the battle of Monmouth in June 1778.
-Most of the regiment was captured by the British at Charlestown, South Carolina, on May 12, 1780, but Harris may or may not have still been with the regiment at that point.
+He likely participated in the battle of Monmouth in June 1778 after Baron von Steuben had trained them.
+Most of the regiment was captured by the British at Charlestown, South Carolina, on May 12, 1780, but Harris may not have still been with the regiment at that point.
 He was killed by Indians on the Virginia frontier, 25 July 1781.